St. Stephen's Church (Heathsville, Virginia)

 St. Stephen's Church, also known as St. Stephen's Episcopal Church, is an historic church located at 6807 Northumberland Highway, Heathsville, Northumberland County, in the Northern Neck of Virginia.
-Built in 1881, it was designed in the Carpenter Gothic style by T. Buckler Ghequiere.
+Built in 1874 and consecrated in 1881, it was designed in the Carpenter Gothic style by T. Buckler Ghequiere.
 On December 28, 1979, it was added to the National Register of Historic Places.
 It remains in use by an active parish in the Episcopal Diocese of Virginia.
 It is located in the Heathsville Historic District.